waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 First, we need to set up the initial parameters.
 For every simulation process, we will generate 200 values base on the standard normal distribution, and we will generate them for 5000 times.

-Therefore, set the sample size as 200, test number is 5000.
+Therefore, set the sample size as 200, the test number is 5000.

 ```{r}
 sample_size <- 200
 test_num <- 5000
 ```

-Then let's create a function for find out the quantile values of each test and output them as sequences.
+Then let's create a function to find out the quantile values of each test and output them as sequences.
 ```{r}
 find_quantile_value <- function(fn,sample_size, quantile_position){
   sample <- fn(sample_size)